 - In the "Treehouse of Horror IX" segment "Starship Poopers", when asked for suggestions for what to do about Maggie becoming an alien.

 Marge: That's your solution to everything: to move under the sea.

-- An episode of The Venture Bros. features a cleaning lady at the White House who prescribes club soda for cleaning up anything.
+- The Venture Brothers features a cleaning lady at the White House who prescribes club soda for cleaning up anything.
 She tries it on an indestructable forcefield and it works.